BigWojtek7/odin-react-blog-api/README.md

 [![Live Preview](https://img.shields.io/badge/Live_Preview-Available-brightgreen)](https://my-blog-api.netlify.app/)
 [![Backend Repository](https://img.shields.io/badge/Backend_Repo-Link-blue)](https://github.com/BigWojtek7/odin-express-blog-api)

+# Blog Application

-A blog application built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-This web app allows users to view posts and, if logged in, comment on them.
-Admin users have additional permissions to add , delete posts and delete comments.
+A blog application built as part of the [The Odin Project](https://www.theodinproject.com/) curriculum.

+This web app allows users to:
+- View posts
+- Comment on posts (if logged in)
+- **Admin users** have additional permissions to:
+  - Add and delete posts
+  - Delete comments

+## Features
+- **TypeScript**: The application is fully typed, ensuring safer and more maintainable code.
+- **Testing**: Comprehensive tests written with Vitest and React Testing Library to guarantee reliability and functionality.
+- **Modern Design**: Styled with CSS Modules for scoped, maintainable, and reusable styles.

 ## 🚀 Features